Royal New Zealand Air Force: Vietnam War

 Another major change during this decade was the integration of the Women's Auxiliary Air Force into the Air Force in 1977, removing most restrictions on their employment and career opportunities, with the exception of some aircrew branches.

-Throughout the 1970s, RNZAF Ohakea would also see significant visits from the Royal Air Force, United States Air Force and Royal Australian Air Force.
+Throughout the 1970s, RNZAF Ohakea would also see significant visits from the RAF, USAF and RAAF.
 The RNZAF additionally participated in a number of ANZUS joint exercises in this period.

 The Kin Nan Incident occurred in March 1976.
 The Kin Nan was a Taiwanese squid fishing boat operating illegally within New Zealand waters.
-Following a failure to reply to warning shots and messages from two RNZN Patrol boats, several Skyhawks, were sent to intercept the ship, armed with Zuni rockets and 20mm rounds.
+Following a failure to reply to warning shots and messages from two RNZN Patrol boats, several Skyhawks were sent to intercept the ship, armed with Zuni rockets and 20mm rounds.
 A Skyhawk operated by Jim Jennings (NZ6206) fired a 53-round burst at the boat, causing it to stop and allow the Navy to board it.
 The Skyhawk involved is preserved at the Museum of Transport & Technology in Auckland.